-- Design and roll out the first phase of our Change Portfolio, likely to include a Shared Services programme, digital patient records and support for improved volunteer - Deliver a brand campaign alongside our vaccination deployment that delivers an increase in public engagement in our mission. - Adopt proposals made by our Presence and Visibility Commission to enhance the connection between St John units and the communities they serve. - Develop and roll out our fundraising products that support the charity's overall engagement strategy.
+- Design and roll out the first phase of our Change Portfolio, likely to include a Shared Services programme, digital patient records and support for improved volunteer experiences. - Develop and roll out our fundraising products that support the charity's overall engagement strategy.

-The way ahead

-Our uncertainties, opportunities and principal risks.
+The way ahead Our uncertainties, opportunities and principal risks.